elijahmlawsky/GBCGE-db-wiki/wiki/sde_geodatabase.md

 Make sure you add ALL privileges to the "gis" role, unless you only want certain users to access the data.
 All faculty and staff users inherit privileges from the gis role.
 The two other roles, viewer and editor may be used to restrict access.

 ### Register a dataset as versioned
 Each feature class and dataset in the enterprise gdb needs to be explicitly registered as versioned.
 Right click on the dataset, point to “Manage,” and click “Register as Versioned.”
 Only the person who added/created the dataset can register it as versioned.
 If you are adding data to an enterprise geodatabase and want others to be able to collaborate, go through this step immediately after creating the data.
+Otherwise, read/write locks will be placed on the data while editing, as they are with normal file geodatabase workflows.

 There are two different versioning options –
 “Move data to base” if you don’t need to:
 * Edit feature classes that participate in a topology, network dataset, or geometric network.
 * Archive data with the archiving functionality built into the geodatabase.
 *	Make use of geodatabase replication.

 “Do not move data to base” if you want to:
 *	Undo and redo edits.
 *	Perform long transaction edits.